SherinKR/Codeuniq/README.md

 # Codeuniq
-Codeuniq is an online cummunity
+Codeuniq is an enthusiastic team of engineering students who needs to change the world and create space for them in the cyber space.